By Jim Ferri

 “It was bombed 33 times during ‘the troubles,’” he told me, using the British euphemism for the civil war that plagued Northern Ireland for so many years.

-Things are calm now, and as I was whisked around Belfast, my driver Ken continued his chitchat about numerous sights we passed, all the while infusing his commentary with good doses of local lore and gossip.
+Things are calm now, and as I was whisked around Belfast in my Black Taxi, my driver Ken continued his chitchat about numerous sights we passed, all the while infusing his commentary with good doses of local lore and gossip.

 With his help, and later on my own for an additional day, I found the capital of Northern Ireland to be an unexpectedly fascinating city filled with charm and beauty, vitality and spirit.